 Friends who have physical disabilities or severe health problems can request to bring a person (Bahá’í or non-Bahá’í) to help them during their pilgrimage.
 The helper must be 18 years of age or older and physically strong enough to fully assist the pilgrim.
 Full details, including the justification for such a need, must be provided to the Department of Pilgrimage before permission can be granted.
-If permission is given, the person who will accompany the pilgrim will be expected to devote his/her full attention to the care of the pilgrim he/she is accompanying and, if a Bahá’í, will not be subject to the rule under which he would not be able to apply for pilgrimage before the lapse of five years.
+If permission is given, the person who will accompany the pilgrim will be expected to devote his/her full attention to the care of the pilgrim he/she is accompanying and, if a Bahá’í, will not be subject to the rule under which he would not be able to come for pilgrimage before the lapse of three years.
 Requests to add a helper can be submitted online or by completing the form found in the leaflet entitled “Request to Add a Helper”.